 Know your client

-You would not pitch a ball to your 8-year-old the same way you would to your 16-year-old who’s just dying to hit one out of the park.
-The same holds true for the audience you’re pitching your event idea to.
-Make sure your pitch reflects the personality of the client, brand or product.
+You would not pitch a ball to your 8-year-old like your 16-year-old, who’s dying to hit one out of the park.
+The same holds for the audience to whom you’re pitching your event idea.
+Ensure your pitch reflects the client’s personality, brand or product.

 Consider Your Opening Line

 Unless you are genuinely funny – don’t start with a joke.
-If it doesn’t work you’re left hanging there with nothing and it will throw you off the rest of the pitch.
-Ask a question, use a quotation or consider current affairs but stay away from any political, personal or religious comment.
-These things can often turn into conversations that can take up the entire pitch and cause the client to lose focus or worse, you insult the client.
+If it doesn’t work, you’re left hanging there with nothing, and it will throw you off the rest of the pitch.
+Ask a question, use a quotation or consider current affairs, but avoid any political, personal or religious comment.
+These things can often turn into conversations that can take up the entire pitch and cause the client to lose focus, or worse, you insult the client.

-Put some effort into the design of your handout and find a creative title rather than the name of the company and or client.
+Put effort into designing your handout and find a creative title rather than the name of the company and client?
 They know their name.
 They don’t need to see it in print.
-Make the print large enough to read at a glance, don’t make it too copy heavy and make sure you’ve got some easily read bullet points.
+Make the print large enough to read at a glance, don’t make it too copy-heavy, and ensure you’ve got some easily read bullet points.
 Lastly, don’t knock down a forest.
-I can’t tell you how many times I’ve leafed through presentations with only a few words on each page.
-Five persons around a table reading a 25 page powerpoint presentation that should take up five pages is annoying.
-It won’t be well received and looks un-professional.
+I can’t tell you how often I’ve leafed through presentations with only a few words on each page.
+Five persons around a table reading a 25-page PowerPoint presentation that should take up five pages is annoying.
+It won’t be well received and looks unprofessional.

 Give them a visual

-We are all visual creatures and, while you may be able to visualize the way the mauve lighting affects the sheer white wall coverings you are hanging behind the podium, your client will need some help.
-Paint them the best picture you can and don’t’ be afraid to bring in some props and or visuals to help.
+We are all visual creatures, and while you may be able to visualize how the mauve lighting affects the sheer white wall coverings you are hanging behind the podium, your client will need some help.
+Paint them the best picture you can, and don’t be afraid to bring some props or visuals to help.
 They’ll appreciate it.

 Be anecdotal

 Throw in a couple of anecdotes on relevant events near the end.
-Draw lines of similarity between those events and the pitch to your current prospective clients.
-This will show off your experience and your problem solving, leaving them with an impression of someone that has proven himself or herself on the ground when it counts.
+Draw lines of similarity between those events and the pitch to prospective clients.
+This will show off your experience and problem solving, leaving them with an impression of someone who has proven themselves on the ground when it counts.